Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 Step 4 - Find and optimize the representations
 ----------------------------------------------

-We can now use the :meth:`core.model.DGDModel.get_representations` method to find and optimize the representations for our input samples.
+We can now use the :meth:`core.model.BulkDGDModel.get_representations` method to find and optimize the representations for our input samples.

 .. code-block:: python